12 Steps to Financial Wellness – Step 5: Practice Mindful Spending

 Put large purchases on hold

 One of the best ways to avoid buyer’s remorse is to put all large purchases on hold.
 Set your own dollar amount for what you consider to be a large purchase and resolve to wait a while before completing any purchase in that amount or more.
-For example, you can decide to wait two weeks for every purchase of $50 or more.
+For example, you can decide to wait two weeks for every purchase of $100 or more.
 Delaying a large purchase will give you time to think it over and consider whether you really want to spend this money now.
-Of course, if you’ve been saving up for a large purchase for a while, you’ve already thought about the purchase and decided it’s worthwhile.
+Of course, if you’ve been saving up for a large purchase for several weeks or months, you’ve already thought about the purchase and decided it’s worthwhile.

 Avoid temptation